 Plot synopses are overrated, so I’ll skip that, but the Skeksis are the villains of the Dark Crystal world.
 Overall, although the film certainly has its flaws, where it completely succeeds, besides in the creature creation in which Jim Henson’s Creature Shop almost always succeeds, is in its inescapable and palpable eeriness.
 The film exudes a perturbing alienness that grabs you by the hackles and forces you into its world head-first.
 It’s an uncomfortable enough movie to watch at times because of its sheer strangeness that you almost have to watch it alone to avoid that queasy I-have-to-share-this-uncomfortable-memory-with-another-human-being-the-rest-of-my-life revelation.

 But the Gourmand Skeksis deserves that position in the museum because, well, it’s just that cool.
 To prove my point, Emmet from Emmet Otter’s Jug-Band Christmas was also on the first floor.
-Of course, they both share in common the fact that they needed break-through animatronic technologies to be fully realized (as opposed to mere fist-in-orifice techniques like the third-floor Muppets).
-But once again, I’ll ignore that for my point, and will just sit and wonder what my band will think of me changing our name to the Third-Floor Muppets.
+Just that cool.
+Of course, they both share in common the fact that they needed break-through animatronic technologies to be fully realized (as opposed to mere fist-in-orifice techniques like the third-floor Muppets), but still, these were the first Muppets the museum wanted visitors to see.
+For some reason I really like the phrase, "third-floor Muppets."

 Now, I admit, the Gourmand Skeksis is not the most menacing of the Skeksis in the movie.
 In fact, I’d say it comes in dead last on, well, pretty much any type of scale.
 But it still got into the Smithsonian.
 That’s worth some kind of respect in my book.
 I’ve also now personally met it, and am as a result a bit partial to it.
 And, anyway, it’s still a Skeksi…I mean, Skekses…I mean, Skeksis.
 I had to do more research for this article to figure out the proper usage of a completely fabricated term than I had to do for my actual Master’s thesis.
 Just kidding.
 Wikipedia all the way.
 You can’t trust it for accuracy in important matters, but for random pop cultural ephemera?
 It’s God’s finger on stone tablets.